Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 The National Throwball Championship is a highlight of India’s sporting calendar.
 It’s a national showcase of throwball talent, with teams from across the country vying for the championship title.
 The Throwball Federation of India (TFI) organizes this prestigious event, typically held during the summer months.

 The TFI ensures teams have ample preparation time by announcing dates and venues in advance.
-While cricket and football often take center stage in Indian sports, throwball has a dedicated following, particularly in Maharashtra, Gujarat, and Karnataka.
+Cricket and football are the most popular sports in India.
+However, many people also enjoy playing throwball.
+It is especially popular in the states of Maharashtra, Gujarat, and Karnataka.

 Throwball players

-We are more enthusiastic about sports stars like football, Cricket, Tennis, Basketball, etc. But we should know that the stars of sports like Throwball, Carrom, Handball and badminton are also amazing enough.
+We are more excited about sports stars like football, Cricket, Tennis, Basketball, etc. But we should know that the stars of sports like Throwball, Carrom, Handball, and Badminton are also amazing enough.

-Some throw ball players are Sabiya S, Carmel, Poornima, Aquib Mohamad, Jagat Singh Chauhan, Asif Pasha, Abdul Qadir, Ahmed Lone, etc.
+Some of the throw ball players include Sabiya S, Carmel, Poornima, Aquib Mohamad, and Jagat Singh Chauhan, who is remarkable.

 Mental Conditioning for Throwball Players